uberFoo/dwarf/doc/src/reference/built-in-types.md

 ## String {{hi: string}}
 {{hi: format}}

-The string type is esentially a wrapper for Rust's `String` type.
+The string type is a wrapper for Rust's `String` type.
 That is to say that it is a proper unicode string, encoded as UTF-8.

 ```dwarf